OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - `app:genreImage`: Binding Adapter that will load the genre image
 - `getBitmap`: Function that will take a song and return a bitmap, this should not be used in anything UI related, that is what the binding adapters above are for.

 This should be enough to cover most use cases in Auxio.
-There are also fetchers for artist/genre images and higher quality covers, but these are not used outside of the module.
+There are also fetchers for artist/genre images and album covers, but these are not used outside of the module.

 #### `.database`